CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="LoadBallancerAPI..createLoadBalancer"></a>

 ### LoadBallancerAPI~createLoadBalancer(hostname, backends, [options]) ⇒ <code>Promise</code>
-Creates a new load ballancer on the civo account
+Creates a new load ballancer on the civo account [POST]

 **Kind**: inner method of [<code>LoadBallancerAPI</code>](#LoadBallancerAPI)
 **Returns**: <code>Promise</code> - resolves when load balancer is created or rejects with an error